BlackCat Ransomware: the attack that has companies around the world worried

 IoCs

-In addition to hashes and URLs, commands and processes used by the group have also been identified that may aid in the detection of this ransomware variant.
-Although these are legitimate commands and processes, they are also considered suspicious:
+In addition to hashes and URLs, commands and processes used by the group have also been identified that can help detect this variant of ransomware.
+Although they are legitimate commands and processes, they are also considered suspicious:

 • esxcli -formatter=csv -format-param=fields=="WorldID,DisplayName" vm process list | awk -F "\"*,\"*" '{system("esxcli vm process kill -type=force -world-id="$1)}'